US economy up 6.4% in Q1 with stronger future gains expected

-WASHINGTON (AP) — The U.S. economy grew at a solid 6.4% rate in the first three months of this year, setting the stage for what economists are forecasting could be the strongest year for the economy in growth led by strong consumer spending.
+WASHINGTON (AP) — The U.S. economy grew at a solid 6.4% rate in the first three months of this year, setting the stage for what economists are forecasting could be the strongest year for the economy in possibly seven decades.

 The Commerce Department said Thursday that growth in the gross domestic product, the country's total output of goods and services, was unchanged from two previous estimates.
-It came after growth at a rate of 4.3% in the fourth quarter.
+The gain represented an acceleration from growth at a 4.3% rate in the fourth quarter.

+Economists believe GDP growth has accelerated even more in the current April-June quarter as increased vaccinations have allowed for more businesses to re-open and encouraged consumer to get out and spend.
+The spending has been aided by the nearly $3 trillion in support the government has approved since December.

+“This summer will be hot for the U.S. economy,” predicted Lydia Boussour, lead U.S. economist for Oxford Economics.
+“As the health situation continues to improve, consumers sitting on piles of savings will give into the urge to splurge on services and experiences they felt deprived of during the pandemic.”

-Economists believe GDP growth will accelerate in the current April-June quarter to an annual rate of 10% or better.
-For the whole year, the economy is expected to grow by around 7%.
+Boussour forecast that GDP growth in the current April-June quarter will surge to an annual rate of 12% and growth for the entire year will come in at 7.5%.
+That would be the best annual performance since 1951.

-That would be the best showing since a 7.2% surge in 1984, a year the economy was emerging from a deep recession triggered by high interest rates engineered by the Federal Reserve to halt a bout of high inflation in the 1970s.
+Even economists whose forecasts for 2021 growth range from 6% to 7% believe growth this year will be the best since a 7.2% gain in 1984 when the economy was still recovery from a deep recession triggered by the Federal Reserve to halt a bout of inflation.

-Some analysts think that growth could surpass the 1984 mark and come in around 7.7% this year.
-That would be the best performance since 1951.
+Economists believe growth in the current quarter will be enough to push GDP output above the previous peak set in the fourth quarter of 2019 before the pandemic struck, ending the longest economic expansion in U.S. history.

 Thursday's GDP report was the government's third and final look at first-quarter GDP.